alinnman/celestial-navigation/maths/sphere-proof.1.md

 distant celestial objects can account for the universal observational constant of 111.1 km/degree.

+Before going through this text you may look up a [description of the fundamental axioms](axioms.md) you need to observe and agree on.

 ## Part I: The Two-Parameter Problem

 ### 1.1 Formulating the Complete Problem